miguelmarcondesf/activerecord-tenanted/GUIDE.md

 Documentation outline:

-- how to configure database.yml for tenanting a primary database
+- how to configure database.yml
+  - for tenanting a primary database
-- how to configure database.yml for tenanting a non-primary database
+  - for tenanting a non-primary database

+- how to configure model classes and records
+  - variations for primary or non-primary records
   - how to make a class that inherits from ActiveRecord::Base "sublet" from a tenanted database
     - and note how we do it out of the box for Rails records

 - how to run database tasks and what's changed

 - demonstrate how to configure an app for subdomain tenants
   - app.config.hosts
   - example TenantSelector proc

+- Rails configuration
-- explain Tenanted options "connection_class" and "tenanted_rails_records"
+  - explain why we set some options
-- explain why we pin `active_record.use_schema_cache_dump = true` and `active_record.check_schema_cache_dump_version = false`
+    - `active_record.use_schema_cache_dump = true`
+    - `active_record.check_schema_cache_dump_version = false`

 TODO:

-- implement `AR::Tenanted::DatabaseConfigurations::RootConfig` (name?)
+- implement `AR::Tenanted::DatabaseConfigurations::RootConfig`
   - [x] create the specialized RootConfig for `tenanted: true` databases
   - [x] RootConfig disables database tasks initially
   - [x] RootConfig raises if a connection is attempted
   - [x] `#database_path_for(tenant_name)`
-  - [ ] bucketed database paths
   - [x] `#tenants` returns all the tenants on disk (for iteration)
   - [x] raise an exception if tenant name contains a path separator
+  - [ ] bucketed database paths

-- implement `AR::Tenanted::DatabaseConfigurations::TenantConfig` (name?)
+- implement `AR::Tenanted::DatabaseConfigurations::TenantConfig`
   - [x] make sure the logs include the tenant name (via `#new_connection`)

 - Active Record class methods